TheSchnappi/articy2renpy/README.md

 - `export_path` - The path in which your converted rpy files should be placed.
 - `file_name_prefix` - A prefix for exported files.
 If empty, no prefix will be added.
 - `global_var_prefix` - The articy:draft variable set with the name of this key will be converted to global space in Ren'Py (GlobalVar.my_var -> my_var)
 - `entity_features` - The list of Entities that the converter picks up for matching Entities and DialogueFragments.
-If you created your own entity features simply add them to the list, seperated by `;`
+If you created your own entity features simply add them to the list, separated by `;`

 ## Supported Flow Elements